If you’re wondering what to pack in a healthy and waste-free school lunch, then this post is for you!

 - Yogurt.
 Lately our store has had almost zero varieties of organic yogurt, which sucks.
 Sometimes I’ll buy a big tub of vanilla and we’ll add fruit.
 Cedar loves weird flavors like lime and lemon which are hard to find in bulk though so lately we buy small containers and recycle them.
 You can make homemade yogurt, to avoid packaging, although it seems time intensive to me.
 We used to buy organic yogurt tubes, but the packaging made me nuts so we don’t anymore.

-- Smoothies, like the organic Halloween smoothie, are good in a lunch, if you have a stay cold, non-leaking container.
+- Smoothies are good in a lunch, if you have a stay cold, non-leaking container.
 I rarely send smoothies though, because Cedar likes his very icy.

 Desserts, little treats and munchies for packed lunches…